 Research must be in-depth, but the subject can be cross-disciplinary, and should not be considered limited to any particular research methodology or discipline.

-To ensure that the best project proposals and research teams are considered, the Foundation awards the grants through calls for applications in open competition.
-A specially created expert committee assesses the applicants.
-The projects must be based at a Danish university, hospital or other non-profit research organization.
+To ensure that the best project proposals and research consortia are considered, the Foundation awards the grants through calls for applications in open competition.
+An ad hoc committee consisting of international experts within the individual themes are established to assess the applications.
+The projects must be based at a Danish university, hospital or other non-profit research organisation.

 The Challenge Programme was established by the Foundation in 2013 with the first grants awarded the year after.